Sayfan-AI/ai-six/planning.md

 ## Permission model

-- [] Document the security model (OS user based, including access to remote services credentials and k8s clusters)
+- [] Document the security model
+  - OS user based, access to remote services credentials and k8s clusters, run in a container
 - [] Dedicated tool Support for defining OS model and permissions for AI-6 and specific tools

 ## Fully-autonomous AI software engineer